chrispanag/chrispanag.com/content/about.md

 # My name is Christos Panagiotakopoulos

-I'm a software engineer with substantial experience in scaling high-throughput systems in NodeJS and Golang.
+I’m a software engineer specializing in backend services.
+I work with Go and NodeJS to build systems that support millions of users.
+I enjoy creating efficient, scalable solutions that ensure everything runs smoothly at scale.

 In my free time, I play greek rembetiko music on the guitar and administer the [rembetiko.gr](https://rembetiko.gr) community.